I have run thousands and thousands of miles.

 No. 5 – Run six half marathons with friends/family

 On April 26, I ran the first of those six races – the Lone Star Half Marathon in Arlington – with one of my favorite people in the whole world, Courtney Lanae Foster.
-(I’ve said it once – and I’ll say it again – I’m the self-appointed president of her fan club.)
+(I’ve said it once – and I’ll say it again – I’m one of her biggest fans.)

 So how was it?